-If you are not noticing a good growth in your garden and houseplants, despite timely watering, fertilizing, and caring, then it might be due to pests and midges.
+If you do not notice good growth in your garden and houseplants, it might be due to pests and midges despite timely watering, fertilizing, and caring.

-Sometimes it’s difficult to sight midges and they dwell in poor soil quality, excessive watering and fertilization promote them.
+Sometimes it’s difficult to sight midges, and they dwell in poor quality soil; excessive watering and fertilization promote them.

 - Take 8-10 match sticks and poke them in the soil heads down, slightly away from the container’s edges.